claratian/wikipedia-pageviews/README.md

 The granularity should be either `weekly` to get weekly views for an article or `monthly` to get monthly views for an article.

 The article name should be case sensitive (for example, searching for article views on `newjeans` will not return the same result as `NewJeans`).
 Any spaces in the article name should be represented with an underscore (e.g. `Barbie_(film)`).
 Note: special characters such as accents on letters and apostrophes will need to be [URL encoded](https://documentation.n-able.com/N-central/userguide/Content/Further_Reading/API_Level_Integration/API_Integration_URLEncoding.html) (for example, http://127.0.0.1:8000/views/monthly/Prisoner%27s_dilemma/2022-12).

 Finally, the date should be in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format: YYYY-MM-DD if the granularity is weekly and YYYY-MM if the granularity is monthly.
+Note: month or week ranges before 2015-10-10 (as of the time this document is being written) or after the current date will not have page view data available.

 ### Retrieve the day of the month where an article got the most page views